elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 This library is compatible with Ruby 2.4 and higher.

-The library version numbers follow the Elasticsearch major versions.
-The `main` branch is compatible with the latest Elasticsearch stack stable release.
+The version numbers follow the Elasticsearch major versions.
+Currently the `main` branch is compatible with version `7.x` of the Elasticsearch stack. **We haven't tested and updated the code for Elasticsearch `8.0` yet**.

 | Rubygem       |   | Elasticsearch |
 |:-------------:|:-:| :-----------: |